Kristina01111000/Drws_site/README.md

-Add the newest version of the wellness pdf check to the website On 40Q add a paragraph break above the word click here Try to get rid of some space below the word click here Email stephen to see if he can make the starburst bigger, take a screen grab on a cell phone view so he can see it 2nd paragraph in the grey box “You can join for free, or become a subscriber/supporter to get even more holistic practical advice from Dr. W”
+Add the newest version of the wellness pdf check to the website On 40Q add a paragraph break above the word click here Try to get rid of some space below the word click here 2nd paragraph in the grey box “You can join for free, or become a subscriber/supporter to get even more holistic practical advice from Dr. W”
 2nd box change to “More about Dr. Walsdorf and the four elements can be found at GrowingHolistically.com” remove dr walsdorf.com section
 Write an email to ben and dr w  with links to the 40Q, wellness check